mimpress/wiki.viewc.com/microduino.md

 ## Microduino Shields

 Just like on the standard Arduino platform, where you can add expansion shields to add more features, the Microduino allows expansion by using Microduino Shields.
-Whether you want to add communication capabilities (like Bluetooth, WiFi, USB), sensor readings, drive a display or run motors for your swarm of tiny robots – there is a shield for that.
+Whether you want to add communication capabilities (like OLED, Ethernet, USB), sensor readings, drive a display or run motors for your swarm of tiny robots – there is a shield for that.
 The Microduino Shield interface uses a low cost, very miniature connector that supports all of the signals (and a few spare) that are supported on the standard Arduino Shield connectors.
 And being so compact, the board to board stackup height is only 3mm, meaning even adding a few Microduino Shields will still allow for an extremely compact final product.

 ## Hardware overview